 - Hair tests – This is a rarely used method, although hair tests can detect fentanyl usage up to 3 months after the last known exposure.

-How Can You Stop Taking Fentanyl?
+8. How Can You Stop Taking Fentanyl?

-Fentanyl abuse may cause the neurotransmitters in your brain to stop functioning normally, resulting in an increased dependence on the drug influence.
+Fentanyl 3abuse may cause the neurotransmitters in your brain to stop functioning normally, resulting in an increased dependence on the drug influence.
 In case you suddenly stop taking fentanyl, opioid withdrawal symptoms might set in as the brain tries to regain its balance.

 The effects may keep increasing for the first 12 to 30 hours, as per the USFDA, and they may last up to 72 hours after the last dosage.

 Tapering, often known as weaning off the drug, is the gradual withdrawal of fentanyl over a specified length of time.
-It is performed under the direct supervision of a health professional for fentanyl addiction treatment and may help you get over your opioid withdrawal symptoms safely.
+It is performed under the direct supervision of a health professional for fentanyl addiction treatment and may help you get over your opioid 4withdrawal symptoms safely.

+8.1.
 Treatment & Prescription Drugs

 According to recent reports, fentanyl kills more people in America in the age group 18 and 45 than coronavirus and is now the No.1 cause of overdose deaths among United States adults.
 If you or someone near you has experienced fentanyl overdoses and/or is experiencing withdrawal symptoms, you must seek medical help at once.

-As part of the medical treatment, your doctor may prescribe a dose of Naloxone, the safest option that completely blocks the opioid receptors and reverses the respiratory depression and other side effects of opioids.
+As part of the medical treatment, your doctor may prescribe a dose of Naloxone5, the safest option that completely blocks the opioid receptors and reverses the respiratory depression and other side effects of opioids.

-If the patient does not respond satisfactorily to Naloxone, they may be referred to nearby treatment provider for proper ventilation support, maintenance of blood pressure, and oxygenation to prevent further complications.
+If the patient does not respond satisfactorily to Naloxone, they may be referred to a nearby treatment provider for proper ventilation support, maintenance of blood pressure, and oxygenation to prevent further complications.

 Methadone and buprenorphine target the same brain areas that opioids do to help alleviate withdrawal symptoms.